leo-editor/leo-editor/leo/doc/demo.md

 ## Images

-**demo.caption(s, pane)**

-Creates a caption with text s in the indicated pane.
+**demo.caption(s, pane)** Creates a caption with text s in the indicated pane.

 A **caption** is a text area that overlays part of Leo's screen.
 By default, captions have a distinctive yellow background.
 The appearance of captions can be changed using Qt stylesheets.
 See below.

-**demo.image(pane,fn,center=None,height=None,width=None)**

-Overlays an image in a pane.
+**demo.image(pane,fn,center=None,height=None,width=None)**: Overlays an image in a pane.

 - `pane`: Valid values are 'body', 'log' or 'tree'.
 - `fn`: The path to the image file, relative to the leo/Icons directory for relative paths.